wp-plugins/instant-band-site-by-nimbit/readme.txt

 = 0.1.8 =
 Renamed nimbit_style function to avoid conflict with one of the same name used in some Nimbit Wordpress themes.

+= 0.1.9 =
+Renamed nimbit-style menu entry to avoid conflict with one of the same name used in some Nimbit Wordpress themes.